kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 With a slight shift in thinking this could represent the penultimate stage to what might be the best way of representing Product.

+Perri's follow up book [Product Operations](https://melissaperri.com/book) not only builds on this but with it's focus on aligning daily operations with the broader product strategy, delineating the specific roles and responsibilities within product teams, feedback loops, data-driven decisions and scaleability echoes this essay.

-Here, a model from a different discipline (perhaps not that different - we may just be adding to the Agile foundations borrowed from Software Development...) could be surprisingly useful.
+The shift in thinking uses a model from a different discipline (perhaps not that different - we may just be adding to the Agile foundations borrowed from Software Development...) and can be surprisingly insightful.

-## A different way to think about it
+## 3. A different way to think about it

 _(caveat - I wish to extend apologies in advance to CS graduates, IT professionals and fellow [Hyperskill](https://hyperskill.org/tracks/2) alumni where I first encountered the following..)_